hashicorp/packer/website/source/docs/builders/openstack.html.md

     server in.
 If this isn't specified, the default enforced by your OpenStack cluster will be used.
 This may be required for some OpenStack clusters.

+- `cacert` (string) - Custom CA certificate file path.
+     If ommited the OS_CACERT environment variable can be used.

 - `config_drive` (boolean) - Whether or not nova should use ConfigDrive for cloud-init metadata.